Free loop

 Thus, a free loop, as opposed to a based loop used in the definition of the fundamental group, is a map from the circle to the space without the basepoint-preserving restriction.
-Free homotopy classes of free loops correspond to conjugacy classes in the fundamental group.
+Assuming the space is path-connected, free homotopy classes of free loops correspond to conjugacy classes in the fundamental group.

 Recently, interest in the space of all free loops $LX$ has grown with the advent of string topology, i.e. the study of new algebraic structures on the homology of the free loop space.